-In recent years, there is an increasing demand to incorporate the subsurface information like D26 and UOHC as one of the forecast indicators (Shay et al. 2000; Goni and Trinanes 2003; Lin et al. 2005; 2008a;b; Pun et al. 2007).
-From the results of this work, one can see that since the subsurface requirements for fast and slow-moving storms are different, it will be more accurate to consider the subsurface parameters with respect to the translation speed.
-For example, convenient look up tables (LUTs) can be generated from Figs. 7c and 9c so that given a storm's observed or predicted Uh, the required minimum D26 and UOHC can be used to test whether the actual subsurface warm layer is thick enough to satisfy the minimum requirement.
-As in Tables 3 and 4, given $U_h = 1-3$, 4-6, and 7-9 ms-1, the corresponding average $D26{min}$ ($UOHC{min}$) is about 124-144m (116-122 kj cm-2), 76-107m (75-104 kj cm-2), and 56-68m (56-66 kj cm-2), respectively.
+In recent years, there has been an increasing demand to incorporate subsurface information like D26 and UOHC as forecast indicators (Shay et al. 2000; Goni and Trinanes 2003; Lin et al. 2005, 2009; Part I; Pun et al. 2007).
+From the results of this work, one can see that since the subsurface requirements for fast- and slowmoving storms are different, it will be more accurate to consider the subsurface parameters with respect to the translation speed.
+For example, convenient lookup tables (LUTs) can be generated from Figs. 7c and 9c so that given a storm's observed or predicted U_h , the required minimum D26 and UOHC can be used to test whether the actual subsurface warm layer is thick enough to satisfy the minimum requirement.
+As in Tables 3 and 4, given $U_h = 1-3$, 4-6, and 7-9 m s-1, the corresponding average D26_min (UOHC_min) is about 124-144 m $(116-122 \text{ kJ cm}^{-2})$, 76-107 m (75-104 kJ cm $^{-2})$, and 56-68 m (56-66 kJ cm $^{-2}$), respectively.
 Also in Tables 3 and 4, standard deviations are given, so as to provide reference to account for the spreading observed in Figs. 7c and 9c.

 b.
-Inter-relationship with ocean features
+Interrelationship with ocean features

-In Part I (Lin et al. 2008a), the role ocean features (i.e., the positive or negative sea surface height anomaly (SSHA) features detected from satellite altimetry) play in the intensification of category-5 typhoons is discussed.
-Consolidating the results found in this work and Part I, the inter-relationship between translation speed, feature encountering, and subsurface warm layer in category-5 typhoon's intensification is discussed as follows.
-Basically it is a matter of meeting the minimum subsurface requirement established in this work and 3 factors are involved, i.e., translation speed, the background climatological UOTS, and the actual in-situ UOTS modulated by the presence of the ocean features6.
-If
+In Part I, the role that ocean features [i.e., the positive or negative sea surface height anomaly (SSHA) features detected from satellite altimetry] play in the intensification of category 5 typhoons is discussed.
+Consolidating the results found in this work and Part I, the interrelationship between the translation speed, features encountered, and subsurface warm layer in a category 5 typhoon's intensification is discussed as follows.
+Basically it is a matter of meeting the minimum subsurface requirement established in this work and three factors are involved: translation speed, the background climatological UOTS, and the actual in situ UOTS modulated by the presence of the ocean features.6 If the observed translation speed is given, the background climatological warm layer is too shallow to meet the minimum requirement, then encountering the positive SSHA feature is needed so that the warm layer can be deepened from the background to meet the minimum.